 - Lightly scrub the surface of your tongue.

 Flossing allows you to clear food debris and bacteria from the spaces between your teeth.
 By regularly flossing, you can avoid the danger of gum disease and tooth decay.
-Our dentist recommends the following method of flossing:
+Our dentists recommends the following method of flossing:

 - Use an approximately 18-inch piece of floss and wrap either end to a finger on either side and hold it taut.